andrewsun2003/engmt380_slam/README.md

 ## Navigation Output
 ![Map with A* Path](Map_with_path.png)

-- The green dot indicates the start (landmark location)
+- The green dot indicates the bot's pose
 - The red line shows the A* path computed to the open goal area

 ## Repository Structure